ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If what the code says, or at least implies after a quick glance, isn't what the code does then there is a deeper problem than just "bad code, bad programmer".
 We are not content with having the code being correct when we first check it in, we also want it to remain correct through multiple rounds of modifications by multiple people.
 Real-world programmers writing real-world programs tend to have other concerns in mind than the minutiae of implicit integer conversion rules and overflow semantics.
+What we want to do is reduce the number of ways things can go wrong, reduce the fallout of an errant process, and minimize cognitive load to reduce bugs overall [(62)](https://news.ycombinator.com/item?id=29766658).
 We want tools, language and compiler included, that help us prevent errors [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).

 For this discussion we assume a 64-bit machine with 32-bit `int`.